benmiller314/cdm2021spring/plans/lesson-25.md

 When you're ready to move on, I'll get out of your way!
 As is our custom, please write down your studio goals at the beginning of your work-session, and come back at the end with an update and a target for the weekend.

 <div class="alert alert-warning">
 p.s.
-If your plans for the unit haven't posted to the <a href="https://github.com/benmiller314/cdm2021spring/issues/15">consolidation unit proposal queue</a> (a groupmate's post is fine if you're included), please aim to do so by the end of today's class.
+If your plans for the unit haven't been posted to the <a href="https://github.com/benmiller314/cdm2021spring/issues/15">consolidation unit proposal queue</a> (a groupmate's post is fine if you're included), please aim to do so by the end of today's class.
 </div>

+### Resources

+Since a few people have mentioned wanting to make their own logos, you might be interested in the [relevant tutorial series on the Resources page](../resources#logo-design).

+Let me know if you find any more!

 I'll float around once I'm no longer helping folks in the main room.
 Call me if you need me!

 ## Homework for next time